 Applications for the Certificate in Couple and Family Counseling program are accepted for spring, summer, and fall semesters.
 An application is reviewed only if all application materials are received by Graduate Admissions by the deadline date for the semester applied for.

-For applicants who are not current Counselor Education students, the applicant must have a degree in counseling or a closely-related mental health degree from an accredited university program that meets the academic and clinical requirements for licensure as a master's level mental health professional, and submit the following to Graduate Admissions, Northeastern Illinois University, 5500 North St. Louis Avenue, Chicago, IL 60625:
+For applicants who are not current Counselor Education students, the applicant must have a degree in counseling or a closely-related mental health degree from an accredited university program that meets the academic and clinical requirements for licensure as a master's level mental health professional, and submit the following to Graduate Admissions.
+Applications are accepted for spring, summer and fall semesters:

-- Application for Admission to Graduate Programs (print out) or use the online application (with $30 application fee)
+- Application for Admission to Graduate Programs (with $30 application fee)

 - Certificate in Couple and Family Counseling application

 - Official transcripts from all colleges and universities attended (must be in a sealed envelope or protectively e-scripted/emailed to Graduate Admissions from the sending institution)